How Do You Prove Disparate Treatment?

 Contact Us Today To Stand Up For Your Rights

 If you think you are a victim of disparate treatment, it is important to understand your legal rights.
 Disparate treatment is illegal, but it takes a skilled employment law attorney to prove it.
-Contact us today to ensure that your rights are protected.
-Our team is standing and looks forward to working with you.
+Contact us online or call 952-641-7734 today to ensure that your rights are protected.
+Our team is standing by and looks forward to working with you.